FME Version

 6. Add FeatureReader

 Add a FeatureReader transformer to the canvas and connect the Reprojector to it.
-The FeatureReader will be used to read in the Point Cloud file.
+The FeatureReader will be used to read the Point Cloud file.

 Open the FeatureReader and set the parameters as follows: